blackdenarius307/Extract-Transform-Load-From-Start-to-Finish/README.md

 4. Run CreateTablesETL.sql in postgres
 5. Import accident_data_new.csv and us_counties_covid19_daily.csv into accident_df and covid_df respectively
 6. Run transformSQL.sql for covid_df to create a column with 2 letter state abbreviations.
+7. transformSQL.sql adds in a column that calculates new deaths per day as well.
+This was necessary for our purposes.
-7. Run first 4 cells of plotsSQL.ipynb to abbreviate data in both dataframes to the timeframes we are charting.
+8. Run first 4 cells of plotsSQL.ipynb to abbreviate data in both dataframes to the timeframes we are charting.
 This will generate 2 CSV's for use in plotting.